-IMPORTANT: The Committee Process for Medical/Dental School Entry Year 2018 is now CLOSED.
+IMPORTANT: The Committee Process for Medical/Dental School Entry Year 2020 is now OPEN.

-The Committee Process for Medical/Dental School Entry Year 2019 is now OPEN.
+The Committee Process for Medical/Dental School Entry Year 2019 is now CLOSED.

 The Johns Hopkins Committee Process